netxms/netxms-doc/admin/user-management.rst

 interface only.
 The following server configuration parameters control CAS
 operation: CAS.AllowedProxies, CAS.Host, CAS.Port, CAS.Service,
 CAS.TrustedCACert, CAS.ValidateURL.
 See :ref:`server_configuration_parameters`
-for the expanation of the meaning of the mentioned parameters.
+for the explanation of the meaning of the mentioned parameters.

 Changes to these configuration variables become effective immediately and do not require a |product_name| server restart.